Shubh Mangal Zyada Saavdhan: Plot

-On the day of the wedding, Shankar and Sunaina learn that the Supreme Court is going to deliver its judgment on the decriminalization of homosexuality the next day.
+On the day of the wedding, Shankar and Sunaina learn that the Supreme court is going to deliver its judgment on the decriminalization of homosexuality the next day.
 They fight over their past lovers and realize that they have been living with each other half-heartedly.
 They feel that they do not want the same for their son, but decide to proceed with the wedding anyway, thinking that everything will be fine after the wedding.
 Kartik opens up one of Shankar's black cauliflowers and shows him that it is full of worms.
 He personifies the cauliflower as Shankar and the worms as his nature.
-Meanwhile, Kusum steals all of Sunaina's jewelry and escapes, leaving behind a letter in Aman's room.
+Meanwhile, Kusum steals all of Sunaina's jewelry and runs away, leaving behind a letter in Aman's room.
 Kartik reads the letter and disguises as the 'bride'.
 Goggle finds this out and decides to help Aman and Kartik.

 During the ceremony, Shankar suspects something is wrong, and inadvertently chases the "bride", when Kartik suddenly reveals himself to everyone's surprise.
 Goggle then hands over Kusum's note to Sunaina, shocking everyone.
 Aman confesses his love for Kartik in front of his family, and says that he knew his family were never going to understand him.
 He asks Shankar if their father-son relationship will change in any way just because he loves Kartik.
 He tells Sunaina that she had lost her son long before she lost her jewellery.
 At that moment, the police arrive to arrest Aman and Kartik, they caught Kusum trying to board a bus with the stolen jewellery, who in turn revealed to the police that Aman and Kartik are gay.
-The family tries to stop the police, but they refuse to leave that night saying Aman and Kartik may escape and they have to follow the law.
+Chaman steps up and gives a powerful statement supporting Aman and Kartik to the police, it also makes Shankar and Sunaina start reconsidering their beliefs.
+However the police refuse to leave that night as they are duty-bound to follow the law.
 Kusum returns the jewellery to Sunaina, who realizes that her son's happiness is more important and gives all of the jewellery to Kusum.
-Goggle's parents realize that marriage is not the most important thing in the world and give her their approval to stay single if that is what she wants to do.
+Goggle's parents realize that marriage is not the most important thing in the world and give her their approval to stay single if she wants to.
 Shankar opens up more of his black cauliflowers and realizes that all of them are full of worms, which in turn makes him realize that his beliefs need to change.

 The next day, the Supreme Court in its landmark judgement, decriminalizes homosexuality.
-Aman and Kartik reconcile with the family, and leave for Delhi.
+Aman and Kartik reconcile with the family, and decide to leave for Delhi.
 Shankar burns all of his black cauliflowers and drops Aman and Kartik at the railway station and tells them that even if he may not understand their love, he does not want Aman to stop living his life to its fullest.
 The final scene shows that Aman and Kartik will run until they can live their life happily.